JadonVC/Data-Analysis-Final-Project/REPORT.md

     zip_ref.extractall("./redfin_data")

-This step programmatically extracts all housing data files from a ZIP archive into a clean directory (/redfin_data).
-This ensures reproducibility and prevents manual extraction errors.
+All files were extracted into a dedicated directory (./redfin_data) which serves as the data ingestion layer for the project.

-File Size Inspection
+3. File Size Inspection

+Before loading the TSV file, its size was checked:

 import os
 os.path.getsize("city_market_tracker.tsv000") / (1024*1024)

-This check confirmed that the data file is very large (tens or hundreds of MB).
-Because of this, the dataset required partial loading using nrows= to avoid exhausting system memory.
+The file is very large, confirming that full in-memory loading could overwhelm system resources.
+Because of this, the project relied on partial loading using nrows=.

-3. Data Loading and Initial Exploration
+4. Data Loading and Initial Exploration

-Sampling for Inspection
+To inspect structure and confirm column names:

 df = pd.read_csv("redfin_data/city_market_tracker.tsv000",
                  sep="\t", nrows=100000)

-Only 100,000 rows were read initially to:

-Inspect column names

-Verify formatting

-Identify missing values

-Select columns relevant for modeling

-A second small sample (nrows=30) was loaded to list all columns and confirm naming (uppercase vs lowercase).
+A smaller 30-row sample was also loaded to extract the full column list.

-4. Feature Selection
+5. Feature Selection

-From the full list of Redfin metrics, the following variables were chosen based on economic relevance and correlation with home price fundamentals:
+The following variables were selected due to their relevance to pricing and supply-demand dynamics:

-Column	Description
+Column	Meaning
-MEDIAN_PPSF	Target variable – price per square foot MEDIAN_LIST_PRICE	Market pricing anchor
+MEDIAN_PPSF	Target variable
-INVENTORY	Available supply
+MEDIAN_LIST_PRICE	Overall market pricing level INVENTORY	Units available for sale
-MEDIAN_DOM	Median days on market
+MEDIAN_DOM	Average days on market
-AVG_SALE_TO_LIST	Aggressiveness of buyers/sellers
+AVG_SALE_TO_LIST	Buyer aggressiveness
-MONTHS_OF_SUPPLY	Supply/demand balance
+MONTHS_OF_SUPPLY	Supply-demand balance
-PRICE_DROPS	Seller behavior and corrections SOLD_ABOVE_LIST	Competitive market indicator
+PRICE_DROPS	Seller price adjustments
-Column Filtering
+SOLD_ABOVE_LIST	Competitiveness of offers

+Subset created:

 cols = [
     "MEDIAN_PPSF", "MEDIAN_LIST_PRICE", "INVENTORY",
     "MEDIAN_DOM", "AVG_SALE_TO_LIST", "MONTHS_OF_SUPPLY",